AmbireTech/adex-models/README.md

 # adex-models
-Adex models.
+AdEx models.
 Used to keep the consistency of the data between the dapp and the node.

+## Description
+- Data models with fields validation and helpers methods to keep the data consistent without OMRs
+- Current methods are related with the specifics of the unmutable state principal of redux (adex-dapp) and mongodb (adex-node)